13th INTERNATIONAL MEETING

 HOT TOPIC IN NEUROENDOCRINOLOGY

-9:00 Rae Silver (USA) Numerous Portal Pathways in the Brain: New Mechanisms for Impact of Steroids
+9:00 Rae Silver (USA) Numerous portal pathways in the brain: new mechanisms for impact of steroids

 SYMPOSIUM - GLUCOCORTICOID REGULATION OF MEMORIES ON THE PATH TO STRESS RESILIENCE AND VULNERABILITY

-Chair: Joanna Spencer-Segal (USA) & Onno Meijer (The Netherlands)
+Chairs: Joanna Spencer-Segal (USA) & Onno Meijer (The Netherlands)

 9:30 Jason Radley (USA) Neural versus hormonal bases of aversive memory consolidation